 They’re not worth it, hard to replace on the road, and might blow out an outlet anyway.

-Stick to multi-use soap (like Dr. Bronner’s), basic face wash and moisturizer (no toners, serums, and extras), minimal make-up, a bamboo toothbrush, and a couple of extra hair ties.
+Stick to multi-use soap (like Dr Bronner’s), basic face wash and moisturizer (no toners, serums, and extras), minimal make-up, a bamboo toothbrush, and a couple of extra hair ties.

-11. Stay Compact and Organized
+11. Stay Compact and Organised

-Keeping your gear organized and compact will help you one bag travel.
+Keeping your gear organised and compact will help you one bag travel.
 Packing Cubes weigh next to nothing and do a good job at bag organization.
 Use a compression dry sack to compress things down, like your hoodie, and warmer layers.

 My One Bag Travel Packing List